hrani/TimeCellAnalysis/TcPy/README.md

 ## Overview

-This repository contains the Matlab, Python and related files for Time Cell Analysis,
+This repository contains the Matlab(R), Python and related files for Time Cell Analysis,

 This is from a forthcoming paper: